 - Shapeshifter Default Form: When she isn't using the transforming pills, Jaclyn looks like an attractive blonde.
 Turns out this is also a form she takes on with the pills, her true form being a female hunchback.

 - She Cleans Up Nicely: After discovering Schadenfreude's true intentions, Igor rushes back home, intending to tell Eva the truth about the Evil Science Fair.
 Not seeing her when he comes in, he calls for her...and she appears at the top of the staircase, decked out in a fancy gown and practically sparkling.
 Igor is understandably floored.

 - Shipper on Deck: Scamper (and eventually Brain) for Igor and Eva, going to far as to outright force him to address his feelings for the lady.
 On several occasions.
 Brain even remarks that "our work here is done" when they think they've succeeded.

-- Shout-Out: to Young Frankenstein.
+- To Young Frankenstein.
 Dr Schadenfreude plays a few bars of Putting on the Ritz in the piano medley in his opening scene.